Guricha – Den's Tea website

 Production

 Guricha is produced in a different way than traditional Japanese tea.
 Normally after picking, tea leaves are steamed, kneaded and rolled.
 Just before the last kneading process, the tea leaves are rolled like ball.
-A final kneading process makes tea leaves straight, as in Sencha.
-For Guricha, that final process is omitted which leaves the tea the shape of a in a "comma".
+A final kneading process makes tea leaves straight, as in sencha.
+For guricha, that final process is omitted which leaves the tea the shape of a in a "comma".

 History